Eve Energy Review

 - More features through the Eve app

-If you don’t have these, then the smart plug will default to using Bluetooth.
+I’ll start with the default configuration.
+If you don’t have Thread available then the smart plug will default to using Bluetooth.
 If you’ve got an Apple Home Hub in range, such as the original HomePod, then you’ll still be able to remote control the plug when you’re not at home.

 There’s little difference in terms of response times, but Thread has better range than Bluetooth, so is likely to be more reliable.